 Although a San Antonio medical examiner ruled a beloved Texas mom took her own life, her loved ones are casting doubt on the findings and claim that she would have never killed herself, much less shot her two young daughters to death.

-As CrimeOnline previously reported, authorities found 37-year-old licensed cosmetologist Nichol Olsen shot to death inside a luxurious Boerne, Texas, mansion in the affluent Anaqua Springs neighborhood, that she lived in with her boyfriend, Charles Wheeler, and her two daughter.
+As CrimeOnline previously reported, authorities found 37-year-old licensed cosmetologist Nichol Olsen shot to death inside a luxurious mansion Boerne, Texas, in the affluent Anaqua Springs neighborhood.
+Olsen lived in the home with her boyfriend, Charles Wheeler, and her two daughters.

 Her friends say no way.

 “No one, not ONE person who knew Nichol, can tell you she was capable of killing her girls,” Nichols friend, Vanessa Cardona, told CrimeOnline.

 — Law & Crime (@lawcrimenews) January 14, 2019

 Wheeler reportedly told police he was away from home on the night the trio died and stated he found them deceased when he returned to the residence.
 Authorities said he’s been cooperative in the investigation so far.

 Cardona, however, said Wheeler was not at Nichol’s vigil and has not reached out to her family or friends, including Nichol’s oldest child, a surviving son.
 She also said Nichol didn’t talk to her friends as often after she moved in Wheeler.

 Bexar County Sheriff Javier Salazar is apparently aware of the concerns, and told local station KSAT in San Antonio that the medical examiner’s results are considered “somewhat preliminary.”
 Authorities are awaiting a toxicology report on all three victims.

 No one has yet been named as a suspect in the girls’ deaths.
 Salazar said authorities will continue to investigate and determine if Wheeler’s story checks out.